tech-bureau/catapult-service-bootstrap/README.md

 We use docker images as our default packaging and distribution mechanism.
 These bootstrap scripts will prepare some files on disk and then leverage docker-compose to startup and run the needed set of containers so the server can function correctly.

-NOTE: for 0.9.4.x some docker networking configuration has been updated for setting up the rest gateway as a white listed client to the api server.
+NOTE: for versions 0.9.4.x+ some docker networking configuration has been updated for setting up the rest gateway as a white listed client to the api server.
 Docker networking can sometimes result in different behavior across environments, the `--build` flag is passed automatically to the start command which seems to aleviate the networking odities in some environments.

 ## Evironment Dependencies